Color Climax Corporation

 Color Climax Corporation ApS (CCC) was a Danish pornography producer headquartered in Copenhagen.
 It was founded in 1967 by the Theander brothers and began with the publication of the porn magazine ColorClimax, despite pornography being illegal in Denmark until 1969.
 It was one of the leading producers of European pornography up until the 1990s.
-Since then, CCC sold most of its assets to the Sansyl Group in the Netherlands.
-As of 2024, the website of CCC has been taken down over concerns related to its history of involvement in child pornography.

 Films

 In 1969, Denmark legalized the production of all kinds of pornography.
 In the 1970s, CCC began to produce 8 mm pornographic film loops.
 By the 1980s, video tape had replaced the film loops, sometimes as compilations of previously released material.
 CCC films usually had a wider range of contents including bestiality, some of which last starred Bodil Joensen, and other content not widely available at the time.
 Urolagnia was also displayed.
 By 2004, Color Climax had past film stars such as Rocco Siffredi and John Holmes in their archives on their website and Raymond Bacharach also known as John Thompson was part of the backstage crew.